Siege of Saïo: Analysis

 With Gazzera's surrender, Gondar became the last area in Ethiopia under Italian control.
-The market in Saïo was reopened three days after hostilities had ceased and Belgian engineers repaired the Saïo-Gambela road.
+The market in Saïo was reopened three days after hostilities had ceased and Belgian engineers repaired the Saïo–Gambela road.
 At Gazzera's request, Gilliaert guaranteed the Eritrean Askari safe passage to British prisoner of war camps in the east and sent Congolese guards to protect them from Ethiopian retaliation.
 The Belgian force quickly returned to the Congo with their spoils of war.
-The siege was the first big victory for the Free Belgian Forces and greatly improved their morale.
+The siege was the first substantial victory for the Free Belgian Forces and greatly improved their morale.

 George Weller of the Chicago Daily News travelled to the front and interviewed participants in the Belgo-Congolese expedition.
 He then wrote several articles about the campaign and wired them back to the United States from Léopoldville.
 The Belgian government reproduced his reporting in a pamphlet that was subsequently distributed, but it received little attention.

 Casualties

-The Belgo-Congolese force lost 462 men during the conflict, 80 percent of them to disease and it was estimated that the Italians lost about three times as many.
+The Belgo-Congolese force lost 462 men during the conflict, 80 per cent of them to disease and it was estimated that the Italians lost three times as many.
 A total of 6,454 Italian troops were taken prisoner, including Gazzera, eight other generals and 3,500 Askari, along with 20 artillery pieces, 200 machine guns, 250 trucks and 500 mules.
 Though only numbering about 3,000 soldiers and 2,000 porters, the Belgo-Congolese force had to manage 15,000 prisoners in the former Galla-Sidamo Governorate after the campaign.